WihansiChandrasiri/IT2244_Practicals---Operating-Systems/README.md

 # Day-07

-Q1).write a code for small astrology based on your life path number for that get date of birth from user then calculate life path number.(use switch cate) Example:-
+Q1).write a code for small astrology based on your life path number for that get date of birth from user then calculate life path number.(use switch case)
+Example:-
 	date: 23